log0div0/testo/docs/tutorials/08 - flash/README.md

 ## What you're going to learn

-In this guide you're going to learn about virtual flash drives in Testo Framework.
+In this tutorial you're going to learn about virtual flash drives in Testo Framework.

 ## Introduction